layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ## Mapping
 ### Port Mapping

+By default, Automatic port mapping selects an available host port for you.
+This is the recommended option for most deployments, as it helps avoid port conflicts.

-Manual port binding is available if the "Automatic port mapping" button is deselected.
-You can set both the port you wish inside and outside the container and if you wish the port to accessible from the internet.
-It is always accessible from the server (127.0.0.1)
+Disable Automatic port mapping only if you need your container to be available on a specific host port.
+When using manual mapping, you can specify both the container port and the host port, and choose whether the port is accessible from the internet.
+The service is always accessible from the server itself (127.0.0.1).

 !!
-You may have issues with pre-existing services or other containers already using a particular port.
-This is called a Port Clash and you can mitigate it through using manual port mapping  and setting the port to an appropriate value.
+If the host port you choose is already in use by another service or container, the container will fail to bind to that port.
+This is known as a port conflict.
+If this happens, select a different host port or enable Automatic port mapping.

-A demonstration of how to resolve port clashes is provided later in the document under Domain Proxying.
+A demonstration of resolving port conflicts is provided later in this guide under Domain Proxying.

-Two important details, if you need anything routed to that container, make sure to point your application code at the correct port.
-The second detail is to avoid reserved ports, below are the three groupings of port types. you will need to avoid the Well Known and Dynamic ports.
-Additionally, you will need to ensure that the Registered ports you do use are not already being in use.
-For example on a Plesk server port 8443 and 3306 will always be in use.

-Well-Known (0–1023): Locked for essential global protocols like DNS (53) and DHCP (67).

-Registered (1024–49151): Assigned to specific software vendors upon request (e.g., MySQL/MariaDB on 3306).
+Choosing a Host Port

+If you are manually assigning a host port:

+Use the port expected by your application where possible (for example, 8080 for web applications or 2222 for SSH services).
+If that port is already in use, choose another unused registered port.
+Avoid well-known system ports (0-1023) and dynamic/ephemeral ports (49152-65535).
+On servers running other software, some ports are commonly already in use.
+For example, on a Plesk server, ports 8443 and 3306 are typically unavailable.

+Port ranges:

+Well-known (0-1023): Reserved for core system services (for example, SSH on 22).
+Registered (1024-49151): Intended for applications and services.
+This is the range you should typically choose from.
-Dynamic (49152–65535): Used as short-lived ephemeral ports by an operating system for outbound client communication.
+Dynamic (49152-65535): Reserved by the operating system for temporary outbound connections and should not be used for manual port assignments.

 ### Volume Mapping
 A Docker volume allows persistent data storage for your container between redeployments, as redeploying a container will destroy all the data contained within it.
 A Docker volume is a directory on your server that you map onto a directory within the container.
 The container while able to read and write to that directory, cannot access anything above that directory.